Staunton Harold

 Staunton Harold is a civil parish in North West Leicestershire about 3 mi north of Ashby-de-la-Zouch.
 The parish is on the county boundary with Derbyshire and about 9 mi south of Derby.
 The 2011 Census (including Lount) recorded the parish's population as 141.

 A brook flows from the south through the parish, heading for the River Trent which it joins about 4 mi to the north.
 In the parish the brook is dammed to form a pair of small lakes.
 Nikolaus Pevsner (later Sir Nikolaus) described the view westwards across the lakes to Staunton Harold Hall and Holy Trinity parish church as "unsurpassed in the country – certainly as far as Englishness is concerned".

 Downstream from Staunton Harold, just over 1 mi over the boundary in Derbyshire, the brook is dammed again to form Staunton Harold Reservoir.
 Most of the reservoir is in the Derbyshire parish of Melbourne, but part of the upper reach of one arm of the reservoir is in Staunton Harold parish.

+History

+Staunton Harold is mentioned as Stantone in the ancient hundred of Goscote in the Domesday Book of 1086.
+In 1346 when the wapentake was also called Goscote hundred, it was divided into the hundred of East Goscote and the hundred of West Goscote.
+Staunton Harold (then in the parish of Breedon) and nearby Ashby-de-la-Zouch were two of the communities that were in West Goscote hundred.

 Estate and Hall

-The estate was the seat of the Shirley family.
+The estate was the seat of the Shirley family beginning about the late 15th century.
 George Shirley (1559–1622) was created 1st Baronet in 1611.
 Sir Robert Shirley, 5th Baronet (1650–1717) was created 14th Baron Ferrers of Chartley in 1677 and 1st Earl Ferrers in 1711.

 Staunton Harold Hall is a country house that was originally Jacobean, but the 13th Baron had it enlarged in about 1700.
 Washington Shirley, 5th Earl Ferrers had the present Palladian east front added in 1763.
 It is of two storeys and eleven bays, eight of which are red brick.
 The three central bays are ashlar and pedimented, with engaged columns of two orders: Tuscan on the ground floor and Ionic on the first floor.